 Identified Issues Description of the Issues Impact on FCWHP 17.
 Lack of Database, - Lack of records, drawings or historical - Absence of archives system for the documentations and research inventories from each one of the 28 property. components - Inability to draw on previous experiences and records to address present conservation challenges.
-18. Lack of a management system - Lack of management and maintenance - Neglect and abandoned forts to ensure the maintenance of the property's OUV 19.
-Lack of coordination between - Poor communication - Lack of support from government entities the GMMB and other government entities
+18. Lack of mechanisms to ensure - Lack of management and maintenance - Neglect and abandoned forts the management of the property.
+19. Lack of coordination between - Poor communication - Lack of support from government entities the GMMB and other government entities